The translation of this document is outdated.

 December 2010]

-Section 28.1 If a city or municipality
+Section 28.1 If a council chairperson or the

-fulfilling their duties and it is necessary to ensure the
+vice-chairperson are hindered in fulfilling their duties and it

-continuity of the work of the local government, at least one
+is necessary to ensure the continuity of the work of the local

-third of the councillors of the city or municipality may propose
+government, at least one third of the councillors of the council

-and he or she shall also chair the meeting.
-The provisions of
+extraordinary meeting, and he or she shall also chair the

-apply to the submission regarding the convening of an
+four of this Law shall also apply to the submission regarding the

-extraordinary meeting.
+convening of the extraordinary meeting.

-regarding the place and time of the meeting.
+the place and time of the meeting.

 meeting shall be signed by the chairperson of the meeting.